marco-vrinssen/AuctionGoblinURL/README.md

-# Auction Goblin URL Generator Addon
+# Auction Goblin URL Generator

 ## Addon for World of Warcraft Classic that adds a command to generate Auction Goblin URLs for hovered over items.